JSmith01/rc-video-companion/readme.md

 2. Go to Chrome three dots menu -> More Tools -> Extensions
 3. Enable "Developer mode" in top right corner there
 4. Click on the "Load unpacked" button and enjoy.

-## License

-MIT (C) Dmitry Zlygin
-All trademarks are property of their respective owners.